 Machu Picchu: guide to Mosquitoes and Biting Insects

 During the day at Machu Picchu, the temperature can spike up to the high 70s F for short periods of time.
 It's tempting to strip down to shorts and sandals.
 This is a huge mistake.
 With many choices of modern fabrics, wearing long pants in this semi tropical climate should not have a huge impact on your comfort.
-It's not an extreme warm climate.
+It's not an extremely warm climate.
 The nights are cool year round and the average daytime highs barely get into the 70s F. Using insect repellent is advisable as needed.

 How to choose the best insect repellent